 Often, it’s not the prices that are the problem.
 More often than not, there’s a problem in how the software is licensed or packaged.
 Software Pricing is just one part of Software Monetization.

-Software Monetization TestWe analyzed over 350 software monetization engagements with some of the largest and most successful B2B software companies in the world — in over 100 industries and across 17 countries.
-We then compiled a list of questions you should answer to see whether you have challenges in how you monetize your products and services — and not just a problem with your price points.
+Software Monetization TestWe analyzed over 400 software monetization engagements with some of the largest and most successful B2B software companies in the world.
+We then compiled a list of questions you should answer to see whether you have challenges in how you monetize your products and services–and not just a problem with your price points.

 The test is easy and straightforward and should take about 5 minutes to complete.
 Try not to overthink it.
 Give yourself one point for each “yes” answer.
 Refer to the scoring section below to see how you did.